Manuscripts

 PFAS contamination and agroecosystems

-Collaborators: Alexandra Scearce (UMaine), Rachel Schattman (UMaine), Caleb Goossen (MOFGA), Jean MacRae (UMaine), Yong-Jiang Zhang (UMaine), Ling Li (UMaine), Ellen Mallory (UMaine)
+Collaborators: Alexandra Scearce (UMaine), Rachel Schattman (UMaine), Caleb Goossen (MOFGA), Jean MacRae (UMaine), Yong-Jiang Zhang (UMaine), Ling Li (UMaine), Ellen Mallory (UMaine), Eddie Nachamie (UMaine)

 Funding: The Maine Agriculture and Forestry Experiment Station (MAFES) through Hatch Project ME0-0223322, American Farmland Trust (AFT), the Maine Organic Farmers and Gardeners Association (MOFGA), and Maine Farmland Trust (MFT)